Community Crisis Support/Crisis Assistance

 After you've submitted a request

-The information coordinator will assign the crisis request to the regional care manager who has the participant on their caseload.
+The information coordinator will assign the Community Crisis Support/Crisis Assistance request to the regional care manager who has the participant on their caseload.
 The care manager will approve or deny the request in writing.
 If the request is denied, it can be appealed.

 If ongoing support is needed after the crisis situation, a DD waiver participant’s service coordinator can submit an addendum to request behavioral consultation/crisis management.
 This waiver service may be used to provide direct consultation and clinical evaluation of a participant who is experiencing or may be expected to experience a psychological, behavioral, or emotional crisis.
 This service may provide training and staff development related to the needs of the participant.
 These services may also provide emergency back-up involving the direct support of the participant in crisis.